-1824 & 1829- These diesel-electric locomotives, built by EMD in the early 1950s for the U.S. Army, would have switched freight cars at the Holston Army Ammunition Plant.
+1824 & 1829- These diesel-electric locomotives, built by EMD in 1951 for the U.S. Army, would have switched freight cars at the Holston Army Ammunition Plant in Kingsport, Tennessee.
 They are GP-7 type locomotives, developing 1,500 horsepower and proving to be one of the more versatile designs of the mid-Twentieth century, hauling both freight and passengers in various settings.

-8669- The American Locomotive Company (ALCO) built this RSD-1 in 1945 for service in the U.S. Army.
+8669- The American Locomotive Company (ALCO) built this RS-1 in 1945 for service in the U.S. Army.
 It served later with the U.S. Air Force at Eglin Air Force base when TVRM acquired it in the late 1970s.
 This diesel-electric locomotive is a long-time veteran of TVRM’s passenger trains hauling the Missionary Ridge Local as well as longer excursion trains.
 This locomotive is currently out of service in need of electrical and mechanical work before being returned to service.

-710- The 710 is a GP-7 type diesel-electric locomotive built by the Electro-Motive Division in 1950 for the Nashville, Chattanooga and St. Louis (NC&St.L) Railroad as a GP-7.
-In 1978, the locomotive was sold to Amtrak, and converted to a 1,750 horsepower GP-9 Today, TVRM has restored the locomotive to its original 1950s appearance and uses the locomotive on the Hiwassee River Railroad, formerly the Louisville and Nashville Railroad which owned the NC&St.L.
+710- The 710 is a GP-9 type diesel-electric locomotive built by the Electro-Motive Division in 1950 for the Nashville, Chattanooga and St. Louis (NC&St.L) Railroad as a GP-7.
+In 1978, the locomotive was sold to Amtrak, and converted to a 1,750 horsepower GP-9 Today, TVRM has restored the locomotive to its original 1950s appearance and uses the locomotive on Missionary Ridge Local excursions, along with off property trips when needed.

-906- Built in 1925 by the Pullman Company for the Central of Georgia Railroad, the 906 would have originally resembled TVRM’s coach 1000 before being modernized in the late 1940s.
+906- Built in 1924 by the Pullman Company for the Central of Georgia Railroad, the 906 would have originally resembled TVRM’s coach 1688 before being modernized in 1937.
 906 is unique in TVRM’s collection because of the dividing wall in the middle of the car denoting it as a segregated or “Jim Crow” car.
 The Central of Georgia Railroad used this car in regular service, relegating African-American passengers to a separate section complete with segregated restrooms until the end of that era on railroads in the 1950s.
 Today, TVRM maintains this car in its original configuration as a reminder of a difficult time in our nation’s history.
 While unpleasant to remember, it is important to understand this past along with the other stories we preserve at TVRM.
 906 is believed to be the only Jim Crow car in operating condition with the segregating wall intact.

 907- Built in 1947 by American Car and Foundry for the Central of Georgia Railroad, the 907 is similar to coach 906 in that it was a segregated or “Jim Crow” car.
 However, the railroad later removed the central dividing wall after the era of segregation ended making it a normal coach.
 Today, it remains an open coach with only the separate restrooms as an indicator of its segregated past.